JBerthelier/ParasiTE/README.md

 - If the transcriptome was obtained with Stringtie2 with the -R mode you must use `-P SR`

-2) Transcriptomes obtained with Stringtie2 from short reads alignement you must use `-P SL`
+2) Transcriptome annotation obtained with Stringtie2 from short reads alignement you must use `-P SL`

 3) Transcriptome obtained by stringtie2 Merge option or custom transcriptome following the same format as Stringtie2 you must use `-P SA`

-4) Custom transcriptome following the below format (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" ) you must use `-P SC`
+4) Custom transcriptome following the structure dysplayed below (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" ) you must use `-P SC`

+**Input data structure**

+For gene annotation, tramscriptome annotation, TE annotation and gene-like TE annotation, the seqname must be numerique (see table)

+*Transcrptome*

 Be careful in this format the exon numbering is different than for Stringtie2 transcripts.
 In this case exon numbering are related to the transcript sens, please see example below: